Nutritional Therapy FAQ’s

 The Nutritional Therapy Association follows the foundations of a nutrient-dense, ancestral based, properly-prepared whole foods diet.
 One NTA core concept is the bio-individuality of every client.
 We work with any client from vegans to the those on a standard American diet to those addressing nutrition for the first time and even those who’ve had gastric bypass.
 Through our thorough assessments, we determine which dietary additions and deletions are most important.
 Every intervention is valuable and impacts all 37 trillion cells of the human body.
 We know that “every little bit heals!”

 What is involved in the evaluation/assessment process?

-First we take a medical history and ask the client to take an on-line ‘signs and symptoms’ questionnaire which connects the symptoms dots on imbalances in the system.
+First we take a medical history and ask the client to take an on-line ‘signs and symptoms’ questionnaire which ‘connects the dots’ in relation to symptoms and reveals imbalances in the system.
 Our primary concern is always digestion but we address blood sugar regulation, essential fatty acids and minerals in our initial evaluation.
-We have been trained to use acupuncture points to determine the level of inflammation in organ systems and after evaluating a client’s 3 Day Dietary Journal, we can begin the process of making specific recommendations for changing health.
+We use acupuncture points to determine the level of inflammation in organ systems.
+After evaluating a client’s 3 Day Dietary Journal, we then begin the process of making specific recommendations for changing health.